-^{} System of interest
+\ System of interest

-^{} Boundary systems do not have to be technological.
+\\ Boundary systems do not have to be technological.

 Select parts (system structure) for achieving the intended function of the system of interest (the microfluidic device).

-☐ Valve/s

-Mixer/s

 Membrane/s

-Channel/s

 ☐ Inlet/s

+Mixer/s

 Outlet/s

+☐ Valve/s

+Channel/s

-For each part you selected, mention the number of parts and describe their behavior (interactions with the other parts).
+For each part you selected, explain your choice.
+In your explanation, refer to the intended behavior of each part and to the intended function of the system of interest (the microfluidic device).
 Your answer

-Explain how your designed architecture will help achieve the intended function of the system of interest.

-Your answer

 A copy of your responses will be emailed to the address you provided.

-Submit form
+Submit Clear for orm

 Never submit passwords through Google Forms.

 reCAPTCHA Privacy Terms

 This form was created outside of your domain.
 Report Abuse - Terms of Service - Privacy Policy